VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

-# Chapter 1: The Contoso Conference Management System
+# Chapter 1: Our Domain: The Contoso Conference Management System

 _The starting point: Where have we come from, what are we taking, and who is coming with us?_